 Here is a look at some of the exciting topics we cover at Hillcross:

-Supermarket Sweep - Year 3 sweep through the different food groups and find out what makes a balanced diet.
+Supermarket Sweep - Linking to their DT learning Year 3 sweep through the different food groups and find out what makes a balanced diet.

 What the children have to say ...